 Widely considered to be one of the safest places to live in Mexico, Puerto Vallarta has become one of the most popular locations in North America for digital nomads and remote workers.
 It may particularly appeal to younger nomads due to its status as something of a party town while Puerto Vallarta is also often referred to as Mexico’s gay capital with plenty of LGBTQ Americans and Mexicans having set up businesses in the city or along the beachfront.

-It’s a pretty laid back place and the region isn’t swamped with visitors even during the more popular tourist seasons.
+It’s a pretty laid back place with mostly hospitable people and the region isn’t swamped with visitors, even during the more popular tourist seasons.
 However Merida is large enough that there’s enough going on to keep you occupied.
 Many people and nomads moving to the area from overseas opt to base themselves in the nearby beach town of Progreso.

 Mexico City, Mexico City